Am I Getting Enough Calcium?

 - Calcium citrate is absorbed equally well when taken with or without food.
 Calcium citrate is also useful for people with low levels of stomach acid, inflammatory bowel disease, or gastric absorption disorders.
 And for everyone with pregnancy-induced nausea, vomiting, and queasiness, Calcium citrate is less likely to cause side effects like gas, bloating, or constipation.

-We chose to use calcium citrate in the Natalist Prenatal for her, because it’s less likely to cause side effects.
+We chose to use calcium citrate in the Natalist Prenatal Daily Packs, because it’s less likely to cause side effects.

 Why calcium is important during pregnancy